 Dry motor chain or belt

-Lubricate the chain or belt according to the manufacturer’s instructions and tighten any loose components.
-If the opener is old or noisy, replacing it with a modern, quiet model may be the best solution.
+Lubricate the chain or the belt as instructed by the manufacturer and screw up any loose parts.
+In case the opener is old or noisy, a good solution may be associated with changing it to the new and quiet model.

 7. Reduce Vibration Noise